$50 For A Week of Food: Grocery List & Recipes That Work!

-My grocery store ingredient list is just 19 items long, but I plan to make a lot of different meals from these — breakfast, lunch, dinner, and snacks.
+My grocery store ingredient list is just 19 items long, but I planned to make a lot of different meals from these items — breakfast, lunch, dinner, and snacks.
 I even budgeted enough for coffee and homemade creamer.

 My Shopping List

 I shopped at my local Meijer and Aldi grocery stores here in Ann Arbor, Michigan — I went to both to get the best prices so I could make room in my budget for coffee!
 (Haha, got to have coffee.)
-I thought about going to Costco, but I know not everyone has a membership there and I was trying to keep this list realistic for everyday people.
+I thought about going to Costco, but I know not everyone has a membership there and I was trying to keep this list realistic for everyday, regular people.
+Note that the food prices in Ann Arbor are about 10% above the national average.
+I’ve included my receipts below the list.

 🫘 Pantry Staples